bragefuglseth/blog/2025/keypunch-6.0/keypunch-6.0.md

 These calculations are easy to understand and interpret, but also omissive and potentially misleading.
 The one for speed in particular has caused some pretty [ridiculous result screens](https://github.com/bragefuglseth/keypunch/issues/85) because of its uncritical counting.
 Needless to say, this is not ideal.

 I've gone a little back and forth with myself on how to move forward, and ended up overhauling both of the calculations: For speed, Keypunch now counts how many *correct* characters there are at the end of the test, while the correctness rate has been replaced with real accuracy, based on *all* operations that have changed the typed text rather than just the final result.
-The new calculations come with their own trade-offs, but in general I believe this is a change for the better.
+The new calculations come with their own trade-offs, but in general, I believe this is a change for the better.

 ![An overview of the new result calculations](./results-calculation.svg)